Multimodal Training Data Platform for Transportation AI

 Close-up of damaged asphalt road surface showing a pothole with exposed underlying layer.

-Monitor Road and Infrastructure Conditions
+Road and Infrastructure Condition Monitoring

 Monitor Road and Infrastructure Conditions annotation involves labeling and analyzing road surfaces, infrastructure elements, and environmental factors.
 This annotation type is essential for maintaining road safety, optimizing infrastructure management, and supporting autonomous vehicle navigation with accurate data insights.